sorinboia/hugo-nginx-experience-aws/content/040_ingress/020_ingress_01.md

 kubectl apply -f files/5ingress/2arcadia.yaml
 ```

-10. Look at the Nginx dashboard, you can see that right now that two HTTP upstreams have 2 members but no health checks are being done.
+10. Look at the Nginx dashboard and click on "HTTP Upstreams", you can see that right now that two HTTP upstreams have 2 members but no health checks are being done.